oppasource/Neural-Machine-Translation-English-to-Hindi/README.md

 - `generate_output.py` file generates the output for test set and gives hindi translations for english sentences.

 - `test_input.py` file can be used to get single sentence input translation from the trained model in real-time.

+It can be seen from the outputs that the coverage does help in reducing the repetative nature of the output which is given by Sequence-to-Sequence + Attention methods.